-The post is fully funded until 31 May 2021.
-The salary will be on the Academic scale, Grade 6 scale in the range £40,011 - £45,437 per annum (inclusive of London Weighting).
+The post is funded until 31st December 2021.
+The salary will be on the Academic scale, Grade 6 in the range £40,011 - £45,437 per annum (inclusive of London Weighting).
 The post will be subject to the LSHTM terms and conditions of service.
 Annual leave entitlement is 30 working days per year, pro rata for part time staff.
 In addition to this there are discretionary "Director's Days".
 Membership of the Pension Scheme is available.

 Applications should be made on-line via our website at http://jobs.lshtm.ac.uk.
 Applications should also include the names and email contacts of 2 referees who can be contacted immediately if shortlisted.
 Online applications will be accepted by the automated system until 10pm of the closing date.
 Any queries regarding the application process may be addressed to jobs@lshtm.ac.uk.
-Please quote reference REF ITD-DCD-2020-20
+Please quote reference REF ITD-DCD-2021-13